 - Cody himself is on the receiving end of this treatment from Sierra, who is also something of a Loony Fan.

 - The Fairly Oddparents has Timmy to Trixie and Mark to Vicky.
 So far, no luck for either of them.

 - Jervis Tetch (aka the Mad Hatter) from Batman: The Animated Series starts out as this.
 Things go quickly downhill when he takes advantage of a temporary breakup to try courting Alice himself, only for her boyfriend to come back into the picture with an engagement.

 - Bolin in The Legend of Korra.
-Despite being supportive of and nice to Korra from the moment he meets her, she settles for his brother Mako, who becomes more cordial with her after he learns that she is the Avatar.
+He's supportive of and nice to Korra from the moment he meets her, but she's interested in his standoffish brother Mako, who becomes more cordial with her as he gets to know her.

 - Mordecai of Regular Show started off as this to Margaret, who seemed to have new boyfriends every time she met him, until it was deconstructed to nothing in season 3.

 - Braco from Adventure Time is like this towards PB, despite her constant detests.
 He ends up digging his own grave with his actions, eventually making a Deal with the Devil and becoming a Humanoid Abomination.
 PB ends up creating a robot lookalike for him, which at first he is uncomfortable with, but the moment it shows physical attraction toward him, he has a change of heart.